Copts: Contributions to Christianity

-As major early adopters of Christianity, Copts have the reputation of missionaries spreading the Christian faith as far afield as Switzerland, Abyssinia and India, influencing Mesopotamia, Persia, Rome, and Ireland.
+As major early adopters of Christianity, Copts have earned the reputation of missionaries spreading the Christian faith as far afield as Switzerland, Abyssinia, and India, and influencing Mesopotamia, Persia, Rome, and Ireland.

 Another major contribution the Egyptian Copts made to Christianity was the creation and organization of monasticism.
 Worldwide Christian monasticism stems, either directly or indirectly, from Egyptian origins.
-Prominent figures of the early monastic movement in Egypt included Anthony the Great (251-356), Paul of Thebes (c.
+Prominent figures of the early monastic movement in Egypt include Anthony the Great (251–356), Paul of Thebes (c.
 227 – c.
 341), Macarius the Great (c.
-300 – 391), Shenouda the Archimandrite (died 465) and Pachomius the Cenobite (died 348).
-By the end of the 5th century, there were hundreds of monasteries, and thousands of cells and caves scattered throughout the Egyptian desert.
+300 – 391), Shenouda the Archimandrite, and Pachomius the Cenobite.
+By the end of the 5th century, there were hundreds of monasteries and thousands of cells and caves scattered throughout the Egyptian desert.
 Pilgrims from all over the world visited the Egyptian Desert Fathers to emulate their spiritual, disciplined lives.
-St Basil the Great Archbishop of Caesarea Mazaca, and the founder and organiser of the monastic movement in Asia Minor, visited Egypt around 357 AD and his monastic rules are followed by the Eastern Orthodox Churches.
 Saint Jerome, who translated the Bible into Latin, came to Egypt while en route to Jerusalem around 400 AD, leaving details of his experiences in his letters.
-St. Benedict founded the Benedictine Order in the 6th century on the model of Saint Pachomius, although in a stricter form.
+St. Benedict founded the Benedictine Order in the 6th century on the model of Saint Pachomius, though in a stricter form.

 Ecumenical councils

 The major contributions that the See of Alexandria has contributed to the establishment of early Christian theology and dogma are attested to by fact that the first three ecumenical councils in the history of Christianity were headed by Egyptian patriarchs.
 The Council of Nicaea (325 AD) was presided over by Pope Alexander I of Alexandria, along with Saint Hosius of Córdoba.
-In addition, the most prominent figure of the council was the future Patriarch of Alexandria Athanasius, who played the major role in the formulation of the Nicene Creed, recited today in most Christian churches of different denominations.
+In addition, the most prominent figure of the council was the future Patriarch of Alexandria Athanasius, who played the major role in the formulation of the Nicene Creed recited today in most Christian churches of different denominations.
 One of the council's decisions was to entrust the Patriarch of Alexandria with calculating and annually announcing the exact date of Easter to the rest of the Christian churches.
 The Council of Constantinople (381 AD) was presided over by Pope Timothy I of Alexandria, while the Council of Ephesus (431 AD) was presided over by Pope Cyril of Alexandria.